robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - **Network externalities**: Internet, darknet, 4K entertainment, pay-per-play, simulations, tournaments, real adrenaline pay-per-fight (or watch), betting, etc., plus more (like drug delivery and various illegal material) can easily fulfil the budget for organising these operations.

 - **One fits all**: scalable business model.
 Today is Russia, tomorrow could be any other country on demand.
-First successful story 18 months, the next 9 months, the next 6 months, the next 3 months, the next 1 month (the strictly necessary time to reach the targets).
+First successful story 18 months, the next 9 months, 6, 3, and finally one month, just the strictly necessary time to reach the targets.
 At that point it is "destroying as a service" on demand.

 - **No way out**: absolute fidelisation up to the point of blackmailing the fighters.
 Imagine your 14yo son/daughter proudly entered into an "heroic league" but trapped by a terrorist network, instead.